 How to Maintain a Plumbing Vent

 Like any system in your home, regular maintenance is key.
 Depending on the location of your plumbing vent, you may be able to clean it yourself.
-Some vents are intricate, or in hard to reach places, making them more difficult to clean.
-Contact a plumbing specialist at Stephens Plumbing to learn more about our dependable and efficient repair and installation services for plumbing vents.
+Some vents are intricate, or are located in hard to reach places, making them more difficult to clean.

 - Draining taking longer than usual